-9. My child used to get free school meals, but now schools are closed.
-How can I get school meals now?
+9. My child used to get free school meals, but now they are learning remotely .
+How can I get school meals?

 10. During these difficult times, how do I contact the DTA Domestic Violence (DV) Unit?

 The DTA DV Unit is here by phone to help you.
 To call the DV Specialist in your area, please click here for English, click here for Spanish or here for more languages.
-If you need to call the domestic violence services in your community, please click here.
+Call the domestic violence services in your community.